Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Results and Discussion

-To probe the effect of ENZ photonic enhancement in mediating FRET interactions at increased separation, the opened MB configuration was tested (formed by hybridizing the MB with its complementary oligo, see \textbf{Table~\ref{tab:ogl}}).
-In this design, the estimated donor-acceptor separation is approximately 7.2 nm, corresponding to the contour length of the 24-base duplex \cite{watson1953molecular}.
+To probe the effect of ENZ photonic enhancement in mediating FRET interactions at increased separation, the opened-MB configuration was tested (formed by hybridizing the MB with its complementary oligo, see \textbf{Table~\ref{tab:ogl}}).
+Chemical synthesis of the opened-MB from the closed-MB is described in Section S5 of the Supporting Information.
+In this design, the estimated donor-acceptor separation is approximately 8.16 nm, corresponding to the theoretical contour length of the 24-base duplex \cite{watson1953molecular}.
 Despite the reduced intrinsic coupling at this distance, a pronounced substrate dependence was observed in both the donor only (\textbf{Figure~\ref{fig:4}a}) and donor-acceptor (\textbf{Figure~\ref{fig:4}b}) PL decay curves.
-The instrument response function (IRF) was measured to be 46 ps and is included in the decay curves for reference.
-For the donor-only opened MB, the PL decays in glass \textit{versus} ENZ substrate were well described by two components, consistent with the donor’s intrinsic relaxation channels with both components being shorter on ENZ.
-For the donor-acceptor samples, the decays could be explained by three components.
+For the donor-only opened-MB, the PL decays in glass \textit{versus} ENZ substrate were well described by two components, consistent with the donor’s intrinsic relaxation channels, with both components being shorter on ENZ.
+For the sample with both dyes, the decays could be explained by three components.
 The appearance of an additional component suggests the presence of an additional relaxation pathway associated with donor-acceptor interaction under modified photonic conditions; however, further analysis is required to fully assign its physical origin.
+Quantitative analysis of the decay times is further discussed in Section S6 of the Supporting Information.

-The opened MB system exhibited a FRET efficiency of 56.7\% on glass and 79.4\% on the ENZ substrate.
-The observed efficiency on the glass substrate is substantially larger than the theoretical $\sim$21\% value predicted for the emitter pair in solution without photonic enhancement or DNA dipole alignment (21\%).
+The opened-MB system exhibited a FRET efficiency of 56.7\% on glass and 79.4\% on the ENZ substrate according to the lifetime measurements.
+The FRET efficiency was calculated as $E = 1 - \tau_{DA}/\tau_{D}$, where $\tau_{D}$ and $\tau_{DA}$ are donor lifetimes in the absence and presence of the acceptor, respectively \cite{medintz2013fret}.The observed efficiency on the glass substrate is substantially larger than the theoretical $\sim$21\% value predicted for the emitter pair in solution without photonic enhancement and with stochastic dipole alignment.
 This discrepancy can be understood quantitatively within the Förster framework.
 The fundamental equation for efficiency as a function of radius $r$ is:

 where the Förster radius $R_0$ is given by: